 The festivities include family-friendly games, wheelbarrow racing, face painting, live music, and a gold panning contest.
 There’s also a huge parade with jubilant marching bands and a coronation of the Gold Rush Days King and Queen.

-There will also be more than 200 arts and crafts exhibitors scattered throughout the area, as well as a broad variety of food vendors.
+There will also be more than 200 arts and crafts exhibitors scattered throughout the area, as well as a broad variety of food vendors and Dahlonega restaurant specials.

-Now in its 27th year, the festival is filled with all sorts of fun and small-town charm, including yummy Southern food as well as bluegrass and gospel music.
+Now in its 28th year, the festival is filled with all sorts of fun and small town charm, including yummy Southern food as well as bluegrass and gospel music.

 Vendors from all across Georgia join with local shop owners for the festival, with booths featuring all sorts of arts, crafts, and antiques lining the street.